 blocks: - name: Build app task: jobs: - name: Make commands: - make - artifact push workflow app - name: Test task: jobs: - name: Unit tests commands: - artifact pull workflow app - make test - name: Integration tests commands: - artifact pull workflow app - make integration-tests

 For more details about uploading and downloading artifacts see artifact CLI reference.

 Project level artifacts are great for storing final deliverables of the CI/CD process.
-To access them in the UI look for "Project Artifacts" button on the job page.
+To access them in the UI, look for the "Project Artifacts" button on the project page.

-To upload artifacts from any job of any workflow you need to use:
+To upload project artifacts from any job of any workflow you need to use:

 artifact push project myapp-v1.25.tar.gz